 Los Angeles is being terrorised by a series of killings that mimic the Jack the Ripper killings on the exact same dates the original killings occurred a century before.
 Police are baffled.
 John Wesford is a medical student working at a neighbourhood clinic.
 He goes to the apartment of a pregnant prostitute patient only to find one of his co-workers Jack Pendler there, having just killed her, the latest of the Ripper copycat killings.
 John gives pursuit back to the clinic, only for Jack to grab him in a noose and hang him.
 John’s twin brother Rick wakes from a dream in which he saw everything that happened and heads to the scene.
 In the aftermath, John is blamed as the Ripper copycat by the police.
 After Rick comes forth to try and clear his brother, the police begin to suspect that he might be the one responsible for the killings.
 At the same time, Jack attempts to eliminate Rick as a witness.
 Rick is forced to become a fugitive on the run as he attempts to find proof that Jack was the killer.

 Jack’s Back came with a great pitch.
 It was released in the year that was the centenary of the Jack the Ripper murders and came with an attention-grabbing plot that featured a killer replicating the Ripper killings in the present-day.
-The idea of a Ripper copycat or The Ripper being resurrected in the present was also featured in other films like The Ripper (1985), Bridge Across Time (tv movie, 1986), Ripper: Letter from Hell (2001), Bad Karma (2002), The Legend of Bloody Jack (2007), The Lodger (2009), Razors (2016) and the first season of the tv series Whitechapel (2009).
+The idea of a Ripper copycat or The Ripper being resurrected in the present was also featured in other films like The Ripper (1985), Bridge Across Time/Terror at London Bridge (1985), Ripper: Letter from Hell (2001), Bad Karma (2002), The Legend of Bloody Jack (2007), The Lodger (2009), Razors (2016) and the first season of the tv series Whitechapel (2009).
 There was even the Star Trek episode Wolf in the Fold (1966) where The Ripper turned out to be an alien entity that took possession of Mr Scott.

 The film appears to have not had sufficient budget to go to London to shoot, which would have made the idea work far better, and locates everything in L.A,.
 For that matter, the film appears to not have had the ability to even hire somebody to research the details of the Jack the Ripper case, which should have been available at any library back in the pre-internet era of 1988.
 Not that this matters too much as any connection to the Jack the Ripper killings is despatched with after the opening scenes and thereafter the film focuses less on the police trying to find the copycat than it does on the twin brother of the person framed for the crimes who goes on the run after being wrongly accused too.